xbru1/cs141-final/README.md

 # Dungeon Crawler

-This project is a prototype procedurally generated, turn-based, and top-down dungeon crawler game.
+This project is a functioning prototype of a procedurally generated, turn-based, and top-down dungeon crawler game.
 All code and other assets are free and open source under the MIT License (see LICENSE.txt).

 # Building/Running
 Using pre-built .jar from [Releases](https://github.com/xbru1/cs141-final/releases/tag/1.0.0): `java -jar "crawler.jar"`